Himitsu Sentai Gorenger: Films

+Hitmitsu Sentai Gorenger: The Bomb Hurricane, Directed by Minoru Yamada, Written by Shōzō Uehara.

+J.A.K.Q.
+Dengekitai vs. Gorenger, Directed by Katsuhiko Taguchi, Written by Shōzō Uehara.

 Manga

 The series was adapted into a manga written and drawn by Ishinomori and published in Weekly Shōnen Sunday magazine from May 4, 1975, to August 17, 1975.
-In this series, the Gorengers are all teenagers and Tsuyoshi's father is the head of EAGLE's Kanto branch.
-Tsuyoshi Kaijo is given the powers of the Akarenger by his father before he is murdered by the Black Cross Army.
-Tsuyoshi becomes Akarenger and recruits the others to form the Gorengers and avenge his father's death.
 Seven Seas Entertainment licensed the manga outside Japan for North American territories.